ElSicarius/streamFinder/README.md

 # streamFinder
-a tool to find streaming URLS based on movie title
+A tool to find streaming URLS based on movie title.

-This will look for google and duckduckgo links, try to go on streaming websites for you, and return direct streaming urls, without shitty ads from streaming websites.
+This will look for Google and Duckduckgo links, try to go on streaming websites for you, and return direct streaming urls, without shitty ads from streaming websites.

 # /!\